 In a recent post, we introduced the movement for open standards in server component design and management.
-Today we will take a closer look at the Redfish™ standard, which is promoted by the Distributed Management Task Force (DMTF), a powerful and flexible hardware management API which AMI has incorporated into a number of its MegaRAC® products over the last few years.
+Today we will take a closer look at the Redfish™ standard, which is promoted by the Distributed Management Task Force (DMTF), a powerful and flexible hardware management API that AMI has incorporated into a number of its MegaRAC® products over the last few years.

 WHAT IS REDFISH?

-As described by DMTF, Redfish is an open industry standard specification and schema designed to meet the expectations of end users for simple and secure management of modern scalable platform hardware.
-It is grounded in modern technologies including a RESTful interface and utilizes JSON and OData to help customers integrate solutions within their existing tool chains.
+As described by DMTF, Redfish is an open industry standard specification and schema designed to meet the expectations of end-users for simple and secure management of modern scalable platform hardware.
+It is grounded in modern technologies including a RESTful interface and utilizes JSON and OData to help customers integrate solutions within their existing toolchains.
 The ultimate goal of Redfish is to address all of the components in the data center with a consistent API, and as the DMTF website points out, “an aggressive development schedule from the DMTF partner community is successfully making strides to that end.”

-Redfish has some key advantages and features, chief among them is its use of existing internet standards such as HTTPS and REST and modern tool chains like JSON and OData.
+Redfish has some key advantages and features, chief among them is its use of existing Internet standards such as HTTPS and REST and modern toolchains like JSON and OData.
 It offers support for multiple platforms, including x86, x64, ARM, PPC and MIPS.
 It occupies a low memory footprint, making it extremely responsive.
 It also supports most operating systems, including Linux®, Mac® OS X® and Windows®, for both x86 and x64 platforms.
 Finally, it is extremely scalable and extendible, with a complete development framework, comprehensive test suite and OEM extensions for customization and value addition.

 Moreover, Redfish is also compliant with industry standards including the SPMF 1.1 and Intel® Rack Scale Design Specification.
 It defines storage, power and network management among other things.
 It is also built to be accessible and usable by pros and amateurs alike.
 Redfish is a secure replacement for IPMI-over-LAN to manage multi-node servers, and is deployable on existing management controllers for excellent cost benefits.